Betterment’s 401(k) Investment Approach

 So why do so many plans still use mutual funds?
 We believe it’s not despite these issues but because of them, since fees embedded in mutual fund expense ratios are often used to offset the costs of 401(k) vendors servicing the plan.
 In addition, many legacy recordkeeping systems do not have the technology to handle ETF intraday trading and must restrict their clients to using funds that are only valued at the end of the day.

 Betterment’s 401(k) plan comes with a 0.25% investment advisory fee.
 What do employers and employees get for that?

 That also sets up the very important second aspect which is: what is this investment manager responsible for and what are they incentivized to do well?
 What does Betterment do for 25 basis points?
 Well, number one, that's how we make sure that we're independent from the fund companies; we don’t get paid by them.
 Every quarter, we go out and we look at all of the funds that are available in the market.
-We sort through them, independent of who provides them, looking at cost, liquidity, tax burdens etc.
+We review them, independent of who provides them, looking at cost, liquidity, tax burdens, and more.

 And if we find a better fund, because we take no money from fund companies, we're going to move to that better fund.
-So one thing that you're paying for is, in effect, not only ongoing due diligence and checking, but you're paying for independence, which means that you get the best raw materials inside of your portfolio.
+So one thing that you're paying for is, in effect, not only ongoing due diligence and checking, but you're paying for independence, which means that you know we’re unbiased when changes are made inside of your portfolio.

 The other thing you get is that we want to earn that 25 basis points by serving clients better.
-So we want to invest in things like personalized retirement portfolios (available to every 401(k) participant) where we are actually able to give better retirement advice that takes into account you, your partner, all the various kinds of retirement accounts you have: Roth, IRA, taxable, trust, maybe even pensions or other income sources.
+So we want to invest in things like personalized retirement portfolios (available to every 401(k) participant) where we are actually able to give better retirement advice that takes into account you, your partner, all the various kinds of retirement accounts you have: Roth, IRA, taxable, trust, and more.
 Or asset location, for example, which works across tax-advantaged retirement accounts so that employees can keep more of their money and enjoy higher levels of spending in retirement.